Fashion Illustration Basics Free

 There aren’t any particular skills required to be a fashion illustrator, as often fashion illustrators come from various professional disciplines with varying skills.
 A good skill to develop is an understanding of how to draw anatomy and how clothes or fabric sit on the form.
 A firm knowledge of fashion beauty and lifestyle brands and designers is important, as well as fashion trends and movements/eras throughout history.

-What you need in fashion illustration your portfolio?
+What you need in a fashion illustration portfolio?

 The ability to draw figures and faces isn’t a distinct criterion for a fashion illustrator.
 Experimental drawing styles and a creative application to demonstrate a strong sense of proportion and understanding how clothing items fit on the anatomy is highly regarded.
 It is crucial to be able to depict a diverse range of people, genders and in some cases cultures.
 Referencing from photographs is common practice but only as far as taking inspiration.